RasulOs/deki/README.md

     5. Add the command mode to generate short image description files.
 Done.
     6. Add an example of AI agent that can automate tasks in an Android OS using deki.
 Done.
     7. Fine-tune LLM for better AI agent capabilities.
+    8. Decrease the size of deki output to reduce the usage of LLM's context window.
+Every region should have 1 line description.
+    9. Add an iOS agent demo.
+    10. Add a comparisson with other AI agents.
+    11. Add an option to run deki fully locally on the device without internet access (Object detection, OCR, Image Processing, LLM)

 ---